orjahren/nostalgeez/README.md

 Given a Spotify track, when was it added to your playlists?

+## Functionality

+- Given a track, find when it was added to which of your playlists
+- Given a date, find what songs you added to which playlists accross years

 ## Dependencies

 - Python3
-  - requests
+  - requests (API operations)
-  - certifi
+  - certifi (API operations)
-  - dotenv
+  - dotenv (handle API client secrets)
-  - flask
+  - flask (basic webserver for auth)
-  - requests_oauthlib
+  - requests_oauthlib (auth)
-  - joblib
+  - joblib (caching)
 - Spotiy API application
   - Claim: Web API
   - Callback URL must match whatever is in [web_client.py](./web_client.py)